IridescentRose/HolyC-Translator/README.md

 ## Why?

-Holy C is obviously the best programming language, meant to follow the lords wills and programming desires.
+Holy C is obviously the best programming language, meant to follow the lord's will.
 The language was created by the (in)famous Terry A. Davis who recently passed away in 2018.
-As a tribute to Terry, it would be great to attempt to honor him with a more portable HolyC.
+As a tribute to Terry, it would be great to attempt to honor him with a more portable HolyC so that his glorious creation can find some more use.

 ## Specification and Limitation